What is Subjectivity?

 The notion of “objective truth” is philosophically naive, because it presupposes direct knowledge of reality, and/or a correspondence between reality and mental models.
 Knowledge is indirect.
 We know the world through mental models and mental processes.
 Our mental models do not correspond to what they represent, and they cannot be compared to reality.

 We cannot compare our mental models to reality.
-Our brains judge a model to be truthful based on its ability to compress/predict experience.
-The use of a particular model in a particular situation is a judgment made by the brain.
+Our brains judge a model to be truthful (or not) based on its ability to compress/predict experience.
+The use of a specific model in a specific situation is a judgment made by the brain.
 Truth judgments are made by brains, and they depend on the properties of the brain.
-There is no subject-independent way to model reality, or make a truth judgment.
+There is no subject-independent way to model reality, or to make a truth judgment.

 Truth can be (mostly) detached from personal biases and experiences.
 Science is a method for acquiring general knowledge of reality.
 Scientific knowledge is not tied to any individual perspective.
 However, science depends on human brains.
 It is not brain-independent.
 It depends on the way that human brains acquire and use knowledge.
 It involves multiple brains working together.
 It has processes (such as operational definitions, explicit theories and replication) that reduce personal biases.
 But it does not generate objective truth.

 In ordinary life, we take truth for granted.
 Seeing a tree is considered adequate evidence of the tree’s existence.
-But we can’t take truth for granted in philosophy and psychology, because we can’t take our minds/brains for granted.
+In philosophy and psychology, we can’t take truth for granted, because we can’t take our minds/brains for granted.
 We can’t just ignore the distinction between representation and reality.
 It is a very deep question how an idea in the mind, such as the perception of a tree, relates to objective reality.

 Value is Subjective

-Value judgments, like truth judgments, are made by brains, and are tied to the perspective of a subject.
+Value judgments (like truth judgments) are made by brains, and thus are brain-dependent.
 But value is also subjective in another way.
 Truth judgments are about objective reality.
 Value judgments are about the subject’s orientation/attitude toward existing or hypothetical events.

 Mental models do not just represent objective reality.
 Our brains use mental models to generate action.
 The models have three aspects: truth, value and action.
 Value is projected onto real or hypothetical objects or events.
 Value judgments are then used to generate actions.